zeromq/zyre/bindings/java/zyre-jni/README.md

   * libczmq, [instructinos](http://czmq.zeromq.org/page:get-the-software)
   * libzyre, [download](https://github.com/zeromq/zyre/releases)

+Then run ldconfig to build your ld cache:

+    sudo ldconfig

 ## Generate c header for this demo project.

 The header file probably already exists.
 But if you need to re-create it,